Child Protection and Safeguarding Policy

 • Commerce: risks such as online gambling, inappropriate advertising, phishing or financial scams.

 All staff are aware of these risk areas and should report any concerns to the DSL.
+Further detail can be cross references in the Online Safety Policy.

-16.1 Remote education
+17.1 Remote education

 Remote teaching includes both recorded or live direct teaching time, and time for pupils to complete tasks and assignments independently.
 All content is managed through Microsoft 365 with strict privacy controls and scheduled activities.
 Staff should follow the same professional expectations as in school and pupils should follow the school behaviour guidance.
 Staff should remain vigilant to safeguarding concerns and report these in line with Trust procedures.